eliotsykes/dan-todo/GUIDE.md

 });
 ```

 Notice the new `transitionToConfirmationPending` function that will be called when the user is successfully saved.
-This is what will transition to the `confirmation.pending` route.
+This is what will transition to the `confirmation-pending` route.

 Also notice the call to `this.get('router')` in the `transitionToConfirmationPending` function.
 This is a reference to Ember's `Router` object.